Comic book convention: Great Eastern fills a gap

 Great Eastern Conventions produced comic book conventions for almost 20 years, but most actively during the years 1987–1996.
 In New York City, the Great Eastern shows filled the gap after the mid-1980s demise of the annual Comic Art Convention and Creation Conventions.
-From 1993 to 1995, Great Eastern hosted two New York City shows annually at the Jacob K. Javits Convention Center.
+From 1993 to 1995, Great Eastern hosted two New York City shows annually at the Jacob K. Javits Convention Center in Manhattan.
 (The 1995 show was the last comic book convention held at the Javits Center until the New York Comic Con in 2006.)
 Great Eastern also ran shows in New Jersey, Pennsylvania, Massachusetts, Oregon, Minnesota, Texas, and South Florida.
 Despite their large fan attendance and expansive venues, however, Great Eastern's large shows were criticized by many within the industry for pandering to dealers and spectacle.
-As frequent participant Evan Dorkin stated, "The New York shows are extremely unfriendly to both creators and fans. ...
+As frequent participant Evan Dorkin said, "The New York shows are extremely unfriendly to both creators and fans. ...
 There is limited programming, limited professional appearances at these shows."

-In March 1996, Great Eastern, at a very late time, cancelled what had been advertised as a larger-than-usual New York show, scheduled to be held at the New York Coliseum on 59th St. & Columbus Circle.
+In March 1996, Great Eastern, at a very late time, canceled what had been advertised as a larger-than-usual New York show, scheduled to be held at the New York Coliseum on 59th St. & Columbus Circle in Manhattan.
 As a substitute event, comic book retailer Michael Carbonaro and others quickly organized the first Big Apple Comic Con, now a long-running show.
 Greenberg and Great Eastern Conventions disappeared from the fan convention circuit from that time.